Boran/docker-drupal/README.md

 Completely automated Drupal install, with lots of flexibility!

-Creates a [Docker](http://docker.io) container for Drupal 7, using Linux (Ubuntu 14.04), Apache and MySQL:
+Creates a [Docker](http://docker.io) container for Drupal 7 or 8, using Linux (Ubuntu 14.04), Apache and MySQL:
-- Install a Ubuntu 14.04/Apache/Mysql stack with startup scripts
+- Install Ubuntu 14.04/Apache/Mysql with startup scripts
+- Install composer and drush
-- Download Vanilla Drupal or via drush makefile
+- Download Drupal or via drush makefile
 - Install drupal+DB via a standard or custom profile
-- Most drupal install settings are parameters that can be setting when createing a container from the image.
+- Most drupal install settings are parameters that can be setting when creating a container from the image.
 See below.

 # Create a running container